4. Logging in

 VSCode connect to host

-5.6 In a new window you will be asked to provide your ssh credentials
+5.6 In a new window you will be asked to provide your ssh passphrase

 VSCode setup

-Once the authentication is successful you will see the changes on the lower portion of the window, they indicate that the connection is getting established and the server is getting setup (shown with blue outline).
+Once the authentication is successful you will see the changes on the lower portion of the window, they indicate that the connection is getting established and the server is getting setup (shown with blue outline above).
 It may take a few minutes for the VSCode to setup the server.

 5.7 Once done, you will see the open remote window icon showing compute node name (in blue